Waiting to be asked

 Customers can give off all types of signals to let you know they’re ready to buy.
 The signals can be subtle.
 The customer may appear undecided but actually they’re telling you they’re interested and they’re waiting to be asked to buy.
 It’s up to you to recognise the signal and then move forward with asking for the sale.

-Here are some examples of buying signals to watch out for:
+How to spot buying signals.
+Here are 12 examples of what to watch out for: